devlemire/angular-3-afternoon/README.md

 </section>
 ```

-Lastly, we'll need to fix the `ui-sref` so that it probably calls the `packages` route with the `location`'s country.
+Lastly, we'll need to fix the `ui-sref` so that it properly calls the `packages` route with the `location`'s country.

 ```html
 <!--This button needs a ui-sref that points to packages-->